 A Tweetstorm of mine from earlier in the week:

 Besides customers, there are two groups of people involved in building tech products:

 Engineers and everyone else.
 Only the engineers actually produce anything for the customer.

 The job of everyone else, especially PMs is to generate clarity and commitment to a purpose so that the engineers can create magic.

 Great PMs have no ego in this regard and understand the reality: That the only work that truly matters is that of the engineers.

-6/ will do two things: 1) the most complicated thing, 2) the thing they think is fun.
+That said, it is also true that left to their own devices, engineers will do two things: 1) the most complicated thing, 2) the thing they think is fun.
 Therefore, do not confuse the fact that a PM’s job is to enable (and influence) engineers with the idea that PMs are not needed.

-9/who the customer is, where the customer is, why the customer cares, why it’s important for the business, and when it’s relevant.
+On the contrary, when done right, great PMs free engineers to focus on what they are best at: technical invention and execution.
+They do this by creating clarity around who the customer is, where the customer is, why the customer cares, why it’s important for the business, and when it’s relevant.